Getting started

 method takes a str

-as input and returns an instance of the Result
+as as argument and returns an instance of the Result

 class, which has two subclasses Success